mbithesss/Language-Translation-with-Deep-Learning/README.md

-# English-to-Hindi Neural Machine Translation Model
+# English to Hindi Neural Machine Translation Model

 ## Overview
 This repository contains a Neural Machine Translation (NMT) model designed to translate English sentences into Hindi.
 The model uses an encoder-decoder architecture with Long Short-Term Memory (LSTM) layers and is trained on the **Hindi-English Truncated Corpus** dataset.